harness/developer-hub/docs/platform/Secrets/4-add-use-ssh-secrets.md

    If the test is unsuccessful, you might see an error stating that no Harness Delegate could reach the host, or that a credential is invalid.
 Make sure that your settings are correct and that a Harness Delegate is able to connect to the server.

-   When the test succeeds, select **Submit** to save the SSH Credential secret.
+   When the test succeeds, select **Submit** to save the SSH credential.